Skip to main content

 End Function

-Remove multiple special characters from text strings with an amazing feature
+Remove multiple special characters from text strings by using an amazing feature

 • And then enter the special characters into the textbox that you want to remove.